Tuition-Free Online Colleges in Montana 2026

 Montana Promise Grant

-The Montana Promise Grant covers remaining tuition balances for eligible residents enrolled in approved programs.
-It is designed to support workforce-aligned degrees and certificates.
+The Montana Promise Grant provides up to $1,000 per semester to eligible Montana residents enrolled in approved programs at two-year, community, and tribal colleges.
+It is designed to support workforce-focused degrees and certificates, helping reduce out-of-pocket tuition costs.

 Distance-Only Tuition Rates